RyanMalt/Twitter-Counter/README.txt

             Access Token: YOURTOKENHERE
             Access Secret: YOURSECRETHERE

-        -All spacing and words before the actual keys MUST be there, or the program WILL break
+        -All spacing and words before the actual keys must be there, or the program will break.
         -The default file for this is "oauth.txt".

      -h: